 The Brighton Police Department will remain open from 7 a.m. to 7 p.m. daily.
 Essential public safety services will continue and measures are in place to continue non-emergency operations.

-Beginning June 16, City Council will be holding meetings and study sessions both virtually and in-person.
+City Council is conducting meetings and study sessions both virtually and in-person.

 City events are being assessed based on the evolving nature of COVID-19.